Device Manual

 Inserting and removing the card

-The SD slot is a spring-latched push-push mechanism on the side of the front PCBA.
-The cover must be removed to reach it (see Opening & Closing).
+The slot is a spring-latched push-push mechanism on the side of the front PCBA; the cover must be removed to reach it (see Opening & closing).
 To insert: push the card in until you feel the spring catch.
 To eject: push the card in again — the spring releases and the card pops out far enough to grip.

 Format

-Cards must be formatted as exFAT.
-This is the only filesystem the firmware mounts.
-There is no formal capacity limit — we have tested up to 2 TB with no issues.
+Cards must be formatted as exFAT — the only filesystem the firmware mounts.
+There is no formal capacity limit; we have tested up to 2 TB with no issues.

 Recommended brands